- 1 What Is Meethi Chutney?

 Having saunth or meethi chutney in the refrigerator means that an additional dish is always ready to be served with the meals.
 It is almost always there in my house too as my father in law was very fond of it.
 Often he would have it with his meals.

 How To Make Meethi Chutney

-Meethi chutney is normally prepared with imli or amchoor.
-Meethi chutney, made from imli (tamarind paste) tastes good too but it takes time and needs some advance preparations.
+Meethi chutney is normally prepared with Imli (Tamarind) or Amchoor (Dried Mango Powder).
+Meethi chutney, made from Imli (tamarind paste) tastes good too but it takes time and needs some advanced preparations.
 Whereas, this meethi chutney made from amchoor gets ready in just 1o minutes.
 It is absolutely hassled free.

 Also, when raw mangoes are there in season then I make meethi chutney using those raw mangoes too.
 Amchoor is dried raw mango only so chutney made with raw mangoes tastes equally good.